-The deficit can be met in the longer term from any combination of increased employer or employee contributions, increased government funding or changes to scheme benefits.
 Unrestricted funds represent the Trust's free reserves and are for use on the general purposes of the Trust, at the discretion of the Trustees.
 The aim of the Trustees is to increase this reserve to meet future working capital requirements.
-The Trust aspires to having a reserve equivalent to 3% (£400,000) of revenue income however we currently have reserves of £323,226 we note that this is lower than the policy but is due to the increased costs and lost of income relating to the pandemic.
+The Trust aspires to having a reserve equivalent to 3% (£400,000) of revenue income however we currently have reserves of £319,576 we note that this is lower than the policy but is due to the increased costs and loss of income relating to the pandemic.

-c.
+b.
 Investment policy